dstebila/frodokem-internet-draft/draft-longa-cfrg-frodokem.md

 -  A positive integer lensalt specifying the bitlength of the value salt.

+-  A positive integer lenseed specifying the bitlength of the key generation seed keySeed used in the seed-format secret key.
+For all parameter sets, lenseed = 256.

 -  A discrete, symmetric error distribution X on Z with support given by S_X = {−d, −d+1, ..., −1, 0, 1, ..., d−1, d} for a small integer d.